oracle/wookiee-cache/README.md

 For Configuration information see [Caching Config](docs/config.md)

+## Contributing
+This project is not accepting external contributions at this time.
+For bugs or enhancement requests, please file a GitHub issue unless it’s security related.
+When filing a bug remember that the better written the bug is, the more likely it is to be fixed.
+If you think you’ve found a security vulnerability, do not raise a GitHub issue and follow the instructions in our [security policy](./SECURITY.md).

 ##Creating a Cache

 Before we can create cache objects, we need to do the following: